Senior Copy Editor

 Xu, who attended UC Santa Barbara (UCSB) and graduated in 2019, knew there was a niche in the Santa Barbara county food scene that needed to be filled.

 “The reason we opened the first [restaurant] was because we couldn’t find anything we [could] eat every day.
 Every day the topic for me and my friends [was], what should we eat?”
 Xu shares in an interview with The Bottom Line.

 While Santa Barbara county certainly is home to a bustling restaurant scene, Xu recalls a time when its Asian food offerings were limited.
-Cravings for quality Asian food, she and her friends had to make the long trek to Los Angeles.
-That’s where, through a friend’s recommendation, Xu tried a popular Taiwanese hotpot chain called Uniboil for the first time.
-It only took one taste of the spicy, tongue-numbing pork feet hotpot for her to get hooked.
+If she wanted quality Asian food, she and her friends had to make the long trek to Los Angeles.
+That’s where, through a friend’s recommendation, she tried a popular Taiwanese hotpot chain called Uniboil for the first time.
+It only took one taste of the tongue-numbing spicy pork feet hotpot for her to get hooked.

 When her now-husband mentioned that his family members were looking to make American investments, Xu rose to the opportunity to franchise her first restaurant in June 2018.
 Uniboil, located in Goleta, was one of the first personal hotpot restaurants in the area.

 At the time, she was still finishing up her last two quarters at UCSB.
 As a new business owner who had never worked in a restaurant before, balancing a statistics degree course load with being a full-time manager was especially difficult for Xu.
 It took nearly failing exams and having to hire tutors for her to realize that she had to make a decision: commit fully to school, or to her restaurant?

 When Uniboil’s opening few months were marked by unprecedented success — hour-long waitlists and praise from customers — she had her answer.